pathbind/M-plus/README.md

 - M+ can try supported regional compatible-mode endpoints
 - successful discovery can retain the working base URL
 - usable as Main or Reviewer
+- supported as an M+ web-research engine through Qwen web-search tools
+- available as an M+ image-generation backend where the account/region exposes a compatible Qwen Image endpoint

 ## DeepSeek